newaetech/chipshouter-picoemp/hardware/README.md

 * C5 was a 50V cap in test builds, but anything > 16V should be fine.
 * LEDs: These are just some part numbers we used for one build, but in practice any 0603 red/green LED should work.
+* You can use 0603 resistors in place of 0805.
+All prototype builds were done with 0603 to no ill effect.

 ### BOM PART 4: Other Useful Parts